supercollider/supercollider.github.io/contributing/index.md

 ## Release cycle

-SuperCollider uses an unstable master branch.
-Stable releases are marked using tags, along with GitHub's "releases" page.
-More detailed information on the current (2017) release system can be found [here](https://github.com/supercollider/supercollider/wiki/git-workflow).
+SuperCollider uses a stable master branch.
+Stable releases are marked using tags, along with GitHub's "Releases" page.
+More detailed information on the current release system can be found [here](https://github.com/supercollider/supercollider/wiki/git-workflow-and-guidelines).

 ## Pull requests